Should I use an Accountant or TurboTax?

 But I am not here to read you an entry in Salim’s diary, I am here to give you the facts!

-In this article, I will cover all the pros and cons that come along with using a CPA, accountant or filing your taxes through software, such as Turbo Tax.
+In this article I will cover all the pros and cons that come along with using a CPA or filing your taxes through a software, such as Turbo Tax.

 I always like hearing the good news first, so let’s start with some pros.

-You can set up a meeting with a CPA and engage in a face-to-face conversation about your tax and financial situation.
-Many people really value that conversation and want to have that one-on-one time to understand the tax return process and help uncover all possible credits and deductions.
+You can set up a meeting with a CPA and engage in a face to face conversation about your tax and financial situation.
+Many people really value that conversation and want to have that one on one time to understand the tax return process and help uncover all possible credit and deductions.

 If you are employed, you may have questions relating to the tax implications of changing jobs or a life event.